rajannpatel/ubuntupbx/deploy-to-gcp.md

         --action=ALLOW \
         --target-tags=pbx \
         --source-ranges="$(wget -qO- http://checkip.amazonaws.com)" \
-        --rules="tcp:80" \
+        --rules="tcp:80,icmp" \
-        --description="FreePBX Web Portal"
+        --description="Access FreePBX via HTTP and ping"
     ```

-11. Allow incoming SIP registration from ATAs and softphones over the standard SIP port and protocl: 5060 UDP, from IPs specified in `--source-ranges`.
+11. Allow SIP registration and RTP & UDPTL media streams over the default UDP port ranges for ATAs and softphones from IPs specified in `--source-ranges`.
+The `$(wget -qO- http://checkip.amazonaws.com)` command assumes the machine where this command is run also shares the same Internet connection as the softphones and devices that will connect to this PBX.

     ```bash
-    gcloud compute firewall-rules create allow-devices-sip \
+    gcloud compute firewall-rules create allow-devices-sip-rtp-udptl \
         --direction=INGRESS \
         --action=ALLOW \
         --target-tags=pbx \
         --source-ranges="$(wget -qO- http://checkip.amazonaws.com)" \
-        --rules="udp:5060" \
+        --rules="udp:5060,udp:4000-4999,udp:10000-20000" \
-        --description="SIP signaling for ATA and Softphone"
+        --description="SIP signaling and RTP & UDPTL media for ATA and Softphone"
     ```

-12. Allow RTP media streams over the default UDP port ranges.
-Flowroute uses direct media delivery to ensure voice data streams traverse the shortest path between the caller and callee.
-Telnyx proxies all the RTP media streams through their Equinix network to provide observability into the quality of the RTP streams.
-Direct peering is available between Telnyx and customer datacenters, or to customers' networks in any major public cloud.
-When restricting `--source-ranges` to Telnyx's media gateways, be mindful that softphones and ATAs also establish RTP connections, and need to be included in this `--source-ranges` list.
+12. Allow SIP registration and RTP and UDPTL media streams over Asterisk's configured UDP port ranges.
+[Flowroute](https://flowroute.com) uses direct media delivery to ensure voice data streams traverse the shortest path between the caller and callee, the `--source-ranges="0.0.0.0/0"` allows inbound traffic from anywhere in the world.
+[Telnyx](https://telnyx.com) and [T38Fax](https://t38fax.com) proxy all the RTP and UDPTL media streams through their network for observability into the quality of the RTP streams.

     #### Flowroute

     ```bash
-    gcloud compute firewall-rules create allow-flowroute-rtp \
+    gcloud compute firewall-rules create allow-flowroute-rtp-udptl \
         --direction=INGRESS \
         --action=ALLOW \
         --target-tags=pbx \
         --source-ranges="0.0.0.0/0" \
-        --rules="udp:10000-20000" \
+        --rules="udp:4000-4999,udp:10000-20000" \
-        --description="Incoming RTP media streams from Flowroute"
+        --description="Incoming RTP and UDPTL media streams from Flowroute"
     ```

-    The Flowroute incoming RTP media streams is permissive enough, by allowing incoming RTP media traffic from any IP address in the world, that the following Telnyx-specific incoming network traffic rule does not need to be created:
+    The Flowroute incoming RTP and UDPTL media streams firewall rule permits incoming UDP traffic to Asterisk's RTP and UDPTL ports from any IP address in the world.
+It is so permissive that the following Telnyx-specific ingress rule is redundant:

     #### Telnyx

     ```bash
-    gcloud compute firewall-rules create allow-telnyx-rtp \
+    gcloud compute firewall-rules create allow-telnyx-rtp-udptl \
         --direction=INGRESS \
         --action=ALLOW \
         --target-tags=pbx \
         --source-ranges="36.255.198.128/25,50.114.136.128/25,50.114.144.0/21,64.16.226.0/24,64.16.227.0/24,64.16.228.0/24,64.16.229.0/24,64.16.230.0/24,64.16.248.0/24,64.16.249.0/24,103.115.244.128/25,185.246.41.128/25" \
-        --rules="udp:10000-20000" \
+        --rules="udp:4000-4999,udp:10000-20000" \
-        --description="Incoming RTP media streams from Telnyx"
+        --description="Incoming RTP and UDPTL media streams from Telnyx"
     ```

+    #### T38Fax.com

+    ```bash
+    gcloud compute firewall-rules create allow-t38fax-rtp-udptl \
+        --direction=INGRESS \
+        --action=ALLOW \
+        --target-tags=pbx \
+        --source-ranges="8.20.91.0/24,130.51.64.0/22,8.34.182.0/24" \
+        --rules="udp:4000-4999,udp:10000-20000" \
+        --description="Incoming RTP and UDPTL media streams from T38Fax"
+    ```

-13. Allow SIP signaling for outbound calls to a VoIP provider, these commands configure the Google Cloud firewall to allow outbound calls with Flowroute and Telnyx.
+13. Allow SIP signaling for outbound calls to a VoIP provider, these commands configure the Google Cloud firewall to allow outbound calls with Flowroute, Telnyx, and T38Fax.

     #### Flowroute